RK Alkaloid

-RK Alkaloid (Macedonian: РК Алкалоид) is a Macedonian team handball club from Skopje, that plays in the Macedonian Handball Super League and EHF European Cup.
+RK Alkaloid (Macedonian: РК Алкалоид) is a Macedonian professional team handball club from Skopje that plays in the Macedonian Super League and the Regional League.

 History

-The club was founded on 7 July 2021 and immediately started competing in the second tier of Macedonian Handball.
-Behind the club is the Alkaloid company, which owns 100% of the club.
-RK Alkaloid started competing in the Macedonian First League in the 2021–22 season and managed to win the league title in their first season, securing a place in the Macedonian Handball Super League for the 2022–23 season.
+The club was founded on 7 July 2021 and started competing in the second tier of Macedonian handball.
+The Alkaloid company owns 100% of the club.
+RK Alkaloid managed to win the league title in their first season, securing a place in the Macedonian Handball Super League for 2022–23.
 They finished 2nd in the 2022-23 Macedonian Handball Super League season and they competed in the EHF European League group stage for the first time in the season 2023-24.

-In 2024 Alkaloid won the Cup final for the first time, beating Pelister .The Cup of Macedonia brought a super-dramatic final between Alkaloid and Eurofarm Pelister, which was decided by penalties.
-The regular part ended with a score of 22-22, and after the sevens, Alkaloid was better, which won 25-23 and won the first historical trophy in the Cup of Macedonia.

-Super Cup 2024 The handball players of Alkaloid historically won the Supercup of Macedonia, after defeating the champion Eurofarm Pelister with 30-33 (14-19) in the final in Gevgelija.
-The match in the "July 26" hall was won by the Skopje team, which imposed itself from the start and had a constant advantage.
-Kire Lazarov's boys had enough concentration and nerves in the key moments, so in the end they deservedly rejoiced.

-EHF European Cup 2024-25, after beating AEK H.C. in the finals, Alkaloid became the third Macedonian handball club with a European trophy and the first one to ever win the EHF European Cup.
-With this win Kiril Lazarov became the first Macedonian to win a European trophy both as a player and a coach.
+In 2024 Alkaloid won the domestic cup for the first time, followed by the Supercup of Macedonia title.
+After beating AEK H.C., Alkaloid became the third Macedonian handball club with a European trophy and the first one to win the EHF European Cup.
+Kiril Lazarov became the first Macedonian to win a European trophy both as a player and a coach.

-Home Ground
+Home ground

 Avtokomanda Hall the indoor sports arena located in Skopje, Avtokomanda.